Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Charlie Blackmon At The Plate

-- Blackmon is batting .283 with 24 doubles, five triples, eight home runs and 39 walks.
+- Blackmon has 24 doubles, five triples, eight home runs and 39 walks while batting .285.

+- Blackmon enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .421 with one homer.

-- Blackmon has had at least one RBI in 29.0% of his games this year (27 of 93), with more than one RBI 12 times (12.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 28.7% of his games this season, Blackmon has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.